Deliberate

 The gapTrace toolsDeliberate

-Paths the agent rejectedNot in the schema — you only see tools that actually ranStructured alternatives[] with rejection reasons on every fork
+Paths the agent rejectedNot in the schema — you only see tools that actually ranStructured alternatives[] with rejection reasons on captured forks (strict mode refuses guarded actions without one)

 Why it chose this actionBuried in span text or model output, if it appears at allreasoning on the fork — agent-stated evidence for reviewers